mupfdev/eszFW/README.md

 ## About

-eszFW is a cross-platform game development framework written in C.  It's mainly aimed at platformer games but it can probably used for anything else too.
+eszFW is a cross-platform game development framework / library written in C.  It's mainly aimed at platformer games but it can probably used for anything else too.
 Furthermore, this project is the logical continuation of my older projects [Rainbow Joe](https://github.com/mupfelofen-de/rainbow-joe) and [Boondock Sam](https://github.com/mupfelofen-de/boondock-sam), which I wrote to familiarise myself with the basics of game programming.